Graphixa/WinForge/README.md

 - **Winget** must be installed to install applications using the script
 - Ability to run PowerShell scripts on your system - use the following to enable the running of scripts:

+> [!NOTE]
-To enable the running of Powershell scripts on your system, open Powershell as administrator and run the following command:
+> To enable the running of Powershell scripts on your system, open Powershell as administrator and run the following command:
 ```
 set-executionpolicy bypass
 ```